forcedotcom/cli/releasenotes/sf/README.md

     This week we've reconciled the various authentication and login commands between `sfdx` and `sf`.
 We've added the updated `sfdx` [plugin-auth](https://github.com/salesforcecli/plugin-auth) to `sf`, and made changes to the existing `sf` [plugin-env](https://github.com/salesforcecli/plugin-env) and [plugin-login](https://github.com/salesforcecli/plugin-login).
 Here's a summary of the changes.

-    Use these commands to log in and authenticate to an org:
+    Use these commands to log in and authorize an org:

     * `sf org login jwt` : Log in to a Salesforce org using a JSON web token (JWT).
     * `sf org login web` : Log in to a Salesforce org using the web server flow.